 North and South America, the Caribbean, Europe, and Asia in some of the world’s

 most prestigious concert halls.
-He has won many honors in piano competitions,
+He won many honors in piano competitions,

-frequently appears on radio and television, and his recordings have been
+and frequently appeared on radio and television.
+His recordings have been

 featured in Gramophone, Fanfare, and Clavier magazines.

-dedicated teacher, McCallum maintains a private studio of advanced students who
+dedicated teacher, McCallum maintained a private studio of advanced students who

 have won honors in regional and international piano competitions.
 In both his

-performing and teaching, McCallum has been greatly influenced by the
+performing and teaching, McCallum was greatly influenced by the

 violinist, has been a